berlonce/apple-ii-mini/docs/index.md

 The software is published on [Github](https://github.com/vsladkov/reload-emulator).

-Links to pre-built firmware and instructions to load it comin soon.
+Links to pre-built firmware and instructions to load it coming soon.